NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/Storage.md

 To close the side menu, click on CTRL-ALT-SHIFT once more (Control-Command-Shift on Mac).

-Note that it is only possible to download one file at a time through this interface.
-If you have multiple files in a directory we recommend opening a terminal and zipping the files and then downloading one zip archive:
+Note that it is only possible to upload or download one file at a time through this interface.
+If you have multiple files in a directory we recommend zipping the directory and then transferring one zip archive:

 ```bash
 zip files.zip files/